ayushgautam7/sql-editor/README.md

 **Navigation Bar:** Provides easy access to the application through its logo and "SQL Editor" label.

-**Table Space:** Features three predefined tables—Customers, Sales, and Students—for reference when crafting SQL queries.
+**Table Space:** Features three predefined tables Customers, Sales, and Students for reference when crafting SQL queries.

 **Editor Space:** Offers a platform for users to input SQL commands.
 It includes three preloaded queries linked to the respective tables for quick execution, alongside the option for users to run custom SQL queries.